top of page

 Human trafficking is modern-day slavery and involves the use of force, fraud, or coercion to obtain some type of labor or commercial sex act.

-Human trafficking is a hidden crime as victims rarely come forward to seek help because of language barriers, fear of the traffickers, and/or fear of law enforcement.
+Human trafficking is a hidden crime, as victims rarely come forward to seek help because of language barriers, fear of the traffickers, and/or fear of law enforcement.

 Traffickers use force, fraud, or coercion to lure their victims and force them into labor or commercial sexual exploitation.
 They look for people who are susceptible for a variety of reasons, including psychological or emotional vulnerability, economic hardship, lack of a social safety net, natural disasters, or political instability.
 The trauma caused by the traffickers can be so great that many may not identify themselves as victims or ask for help, even in highly public settings.

-Identify and Report a Victim
+Reporting a Victim

 Everyone has a role to play in combating human trafficking.
 Recognizing the signs of human trafficking is the first step to identifying a victim.
 Do not at any time attempt to confront a suspected trafficker directly or alert a victim to your suspicions.
 Your safety as well as the victim’s safety is paramount.
-Instead, please contact local law enforcement directly or call the tip lines indicated on this page:
+Instead, please contact local law enforcement directly or call the tip lines indicated on this page.

 Possible Signs of Trafficking